 This is a fair question as...

 - We are all pressed for time

-- It is hard work, as you have to engage in serious critical thinking
+- It is hard work

+- You have to engage in serious critical thinking

 - There is no financial reward

-- You have to deal with editors and deadlines
+- You have to deal with editors

 - You may have to convey unwelcome news

 However,...